octobercms/docs/3.x/extend/lists/list-controller.md

 }
 ```

 Using the `extendListColumns` method you can add extra columns to any list rendered by this controller.
 It is a good idea to check the **$model** is of the correct type.
-Here is an example:
+Here is an example.

 ```php
 Categories::extendListColumns(function($list, $model) {